GYG-be/gyg-be.github.io/src/chapter_2.md

+# Chapter 2: 100-Day Sprint To Build A Platform-Architecture-as-a-Service

-# Building the Symbiotic Stack: Strategic Technology Roadmap for AI-Powered Career Acceleration
+### Building the Symbiotic Stack: Strategic Technology Roadmap for AI-Powered Career Acceleration

 The convergence of Modular Platform technologies, mature Rust ecosystems, and advanced AI-powered professional development tools creates unprecedented opportunities for building next-generation career platforms.
 This comprehensive analysis reveals how to strategically combine Rust/Tauri/Svelte with Mojo/Max technologies to create the Symbiotic Stack - an API-first career accelerator optimizing professional growth, financial fitness, and emotional wellness for remote technology professionals.